saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 - Network ACLs
 - Security Groups

 That's a lot of changes!
 This is a good place to commit our changes to git, if you haven't done it yet.
-This is my _.ignore_ file:
+This is my _.gitignore_ file:

 ```bash
 # Local .terraform directories
 **/.terraform/*